No results were found...

 Providing your customers with Christmas email discount codes on products they've already shown an interest in is an easy way to encourage them to buy.
 And don’t forget to give them a chance to share these discounts with friends and family members!

 Here is an example of a big Christmas discount offered by Rifle Paper Co.
-It works because the offer is super clear and there's a big call-to-action button for people to click on.
+The offer is super clear and there's a big call-to-action button for people to click on.

 christmas discount email example from Rifle Paper Co.